 Harbor Review accepts original, previously unpublished submissions of poetry and visual art.
 We publish two issues a year.
 Each issue includes ten poets and ten artists.
 We place poems in conversation with visual art.
 This process can take some time.
 We try to respond to every submission in six months.
 We do accept simultaneous submissions, but please notify us immediately if the work is accepted elsewhere so we can remove it from consideration.

 Send 1-3 poems attached to an email as a pdf or word document to email@example.com.
 Include a short bio in your cover letter.
 Write "Poetry Submission" in the subject line.

 Send 1-3 high resolution, minimum 2000 pixels on the longest side, titled images attached to an email as jpeg to firstname.lastname@example.org.
-Include a short bio and short artist statement in your cover letter.
+Include an image list, short bio, and short artist statement in your cover letter.
 Write "Art Submission" in the subject line.

 The Washburn Chapbook Prize, $100, and Publication at Harbor Review

 The Washburn Chapbook Prize is named after the poet and professor Laura Lee Washburn whose dedication to teaching, mentoring, and the writing careers of her students is unparalleled.
 This prize is named after her in the spirit of further promoting the diversity of voices from women writers.

 The prize is awarded once a year to a woman or non-binary writer for a micro-chapbook.
 Our definition of woman includes all women, including transgender and all female-identifying individuals.
 Women of color and queer women are encouraged to apply.

 Micro-chapbooks should be exactly 10 poems long.
 Books centered around a unifying theme will be given preference.

 Individual poems from the manuscript may have been published previously in magazines but not books or chapbooks.
 The collection as a whole must be unpublished.